-A cause of action brought pursuant to this subdivision shall not be maintained 5 until 60 days have expired following notice to the city or county clerk by the 6 party bringing the cause of action, or his or her representative, specifying the 7 deficiencies of the general plan, specific plan, or zoning ordinance.
-A cause of 8 action brought pursuant to this subdivision shall accrue 60 days after notice is 9 filed or the legislative body takes a final action in response to the notice, 10 whichever occurs first.
-A notice or cause of action brought by one party pursuant 11 to this subdivision shall not bar filing of a notice and initiation of a cause of 12 action by any other party.
-13
+A cause of action brought pursuant to this subdivision shall not be maintained until 60 days have expired following notice to the city or county clerk by the party bringing the cause of action, or his or her representative, specifying the deficiencies of the general plan, specific plan, or zoning ordinance.
+A cause of action brought pursuant to this subdivision shall accrue 60 days after notice is filed or the legislative body takes a final action in response to the notice, whichever occurs first.
+A notice or cause of action brought by one party pursuant to this subdivision shall not bar filing of a notice and initiation of a cause of action by any other party.

-(e) Upon the expiration of the time limits provided for in this section, all personsare barred from any further action or proceeding.

-16 (f) Notwithstanding Section 65700, this section shall apply to charter cities.

-(g) Except as provided in subdivision subdivisions (d) and (j), this section shall not affect any law prescribing or authorizing a shorter period of limitation than that specified herein.

-20 (h) Except as provided in paragraph (4) of subdivision (c), this section shall be 21 applicable to those decisions of the legislative body of a city, county, or city and 22 county made pursuant to this division on or after January 1, 1984.

-- (i) Where the action or proceeding challenges the adequacy of a housing element, the action or proceeding may be initiated up to 60 days following the date the Department of Housing and Community Development reports its findings concerning the housing element pursuant to subdivision (h) of Section 65585. - (j) A challenge to action of a public agency under this section shall be brought under Title 2 (commencing with Section 1120) of Part 3 of the Code of Civil Procedure, except as follows:

-(1) This subdivision does not apply to judicial review of an ordinance of a local agency.

-(2) Sections 1123.630, 1123.640, and 1123.650 of the Code of Civil Procedure do not apply to proceedings governed by this section.
+- (e) Upon the expiration of the time limits provided for in this section, all persons are barred from any further action or proceeding. - (f) Notwithstanding Section 65700, this section shall apply to charter cities. - (g) Except as provided in subdivision subdivisions (d) and (j), this section shall not affect any law prescribing or authorizing a shorter period of limitation than that specified herein. - (h) Except as provided in paragraph (4) of subdivision (c), this section shall be applicable to those decisions of the legislative body of a city, county, or city and county made pursuant to this division on or after January 1, 1984. - (i) Where the action or proceeding challenges the adequacy of a housing element, the action or proceeding may be initiated up to 60 days following the date the Department of Housing and Community Development reports its findings concerning the housing element pursuant to subdivision (h) of Section 65585. - (j) A challenge to action of a public agency under this section shall be brought under Title 2 (commencing with Section 1120) of Part 3 of the Code of Civil Procedure, except as follows: - (1) This subdivision does not apply to judicial review of an ordinance of a local agency. - (2) Sections 1123.630 and 1123.640 of the Code of Civil Procedure do not apply to proceedings governed by this section.

 Comment.
 Section 65009 is amended to add subdivision (j) to make clear that judicial review under this section shall be under the judicial review provisions of the Code of Civil Procedure.
 See Code Civ.
-Proc. §§ 11020-1123.950.
+Proc. §§ 1120-1123.950.
 Paragraph (1) of subdivision (j) is consistent with Code of Civil Procedure Section 1121(d).
-Under paragraph (2) of subdivision (j), the notice provision of Code of Civil Procedure Section 1123.630 and the time limits of Code of Civil Procedure Sections 1123.640 and 1123.650 do not apply to proceedings governed by this section.
+Under paragraph (2) of subdivision (j), the time limits and notice provisions of Code of Civil Procedure Sections 1123.630 and 1123.640 do not apply to proceedings governed by this section.